Paramus Park: After opening

+2005 fire

+In 2005, Paramus Park Mall suffered an electrical fire, filling the facility with heavy smoke and soot.
+The mall's automatic fire sprinkler system, however, did not activate, as the fire was in an electrical room and was not direct in the main mall areas.
+Several stores closed temporarily for cleanup.

 During the Great Recession of 2007-2009, the mall's smaller stores, historical lower congestion and location along the Garden State Parkway in an affluent area attracted upscale shoppers and tenants that had previously shifted away from smaller malls in lieu of the larger ones in the area, such as Westfield Garden State Plaza, according to a 2011 NorthJersey.com report.

 The mall received approval in 2008 for a new 88650 sqft lifestyle center on the west side of the mall, which would have more of a "main street" feel for shoppers.

-In 2011 the Foot Locker complex store was closed as L.L.
+In 2011, the Foot Locker complex store was closed as L.L.
 Bean decided to begin leasing the space.
 The store opened in November 2011.

 In May 2013, following a unanimous vote from the local zoning board, plans began to construct a 13-screen movie theater on 88000 sqft of space to be added the west side of the mall, attached to the food court.
 This would have been a Regal Cinemas movie theater.

 In October 2017, it was reported that the Sears department store that had served as an anchor store since the mall opened in 1974 would be replaced by a Stew Leonard's supermarket on the first floor and a 12-screen Regal Cinemas theater on the second floor.
 On December 7, mall representatives appeared at a public hearing to request approval by zoning officials to convert the aging Sears department store into a Stew Leonard's supermarket and movie theater.
-By 2019, NJ.com, the completed 80,000 sqft supermarket, the first one built by Stew Leonard's in New Jersey, had "transformed Paramus Park Mall into a different kind of destination" by providing a new option for grocery shoppers.
+By 2019, NJ.com said that the completed 80,000 sqft supermarket, the first one built by Stew Leonard's in New Jersey, had "transformed Paramus Park Mall into a different kind of destination" by providing a new option for grocery shoppers.
 Plans for a movie theater have since been cancelled.

-In 2018, Uniqlo announced that it would open at the mall after moving from Garden State Plaza.
+In 2018, Uniqlo announced that it would open a 13000 sqft store at the mall after moving from Garden State Plaza.

+In 2018, owner and manager of the mall GGP Inc. was acquired by Brookfield Properties.

+In January 2026, Brookfield Properties reverted its retail division back to GGP.

+In June 2026, Centennial Real Estate took over third-party management of the mall.